 When a plant’s common name is “leatherleaf,” you expect thick, impressive leaves.
-But those growing leatherleaf shrubs say that is not the case.
-The leaves of the leatherleaf are only a few inches long and only somewhat leathery.
+Those growing leatherleaf shrubs say that is not the case though.
+The leaves of the leatherleaf are only a few inches (8 cm.) long and only somewhat leathery.
 What is leatherleaf?
 To learn more about leatherleaf, otherwise known as Chamaedaphne calyculata, read on.
 We’ll provide lots of leatherleaf plant info, plus tips on how to grow leatherleaf shrubs.

 What is Leatherleaf?

 Thick, leathery leaves are often an adaptation of nature that allows plants to survive searing sun and drought.
 So it may surprise you to learn that this type of leatherleaf is a bog plant, growing in wetlands in the northeastern part of the country, and up through Canada to Alaska.

 According to leatherleaf plant information, this shrub has narrow, somewhat leathery leaves and huge underground rhizomes.
 These look like thick roots and, in leatherleaf, they extend up to 12 inches (31 cm.) below the ground.

 Leatherleaf Plant Information

 It’s the rhizomes that allow this woody plant to live in a floating bog.
 Leatherleaf plant information says that these rhizomes anchor the plants.
 They, in turn, provide stable habitat for other plants to extend the bog mat.

 Leatherleaf is useful in many ways to the bog ecosystem, providing cover for nesting ducks.
 It is a spreading shrub, forming dense thickets.
 It also produces numerous small, white, bell-shaped flowers in springtime.